 A close look at Smith’s prophecy discloses many problems.
 For one, Smith predicted that “war will be poured out upon all nations, beginning at this place.”
 Twice this phrase is mentioned in verses two and three of section 87.
 This prophecy never occurred.
 He also predicted famine, plague, earthquake, and a “chastening hand of an Almighty God, until the consumption decreed hath made full end of all nations” (vs.6).

-Certainly Smith's contemporaries believed this prophecy dealt with the Civil War.
-Two days after the bombing of Fort Sumter, Heber C. Kimball said, "In this country the North and the South will exert themselves against each other, and ere long the whole face of the United States will be in commotion, fighting one against another, and they will destroy their nationality" (Journal of Discourses 9:55).
+Certainly Smith’s contemporaries believed this prophecy dealt with the Civil War.
+Two days after the attack on Fort Sumter, Heber C. Kimball said, “In this country the North and the South will exert themselves against each other, and ere long the whole face of the United States will be in commotion, fighting one against another, and they will destroy their nationality” (Journal of Discourses 9:55).
 He then went on to blame this turmoil on the fact that the United States had not treated the Mormons properly.

 On July 28, 1861, Brigham Young said the Civil War would not end until the work is accomplished and the “land is emptied” (Journal of Discourses 9:142,143).

 Smith did say that the South would call upon Great Britain for assistance (vs.3) and that it, in turn, would call upon other nations for help.
 Although England did provide some supplies, it did not involve itself in the actual fighting.
 And England never had to call upon other nations for help in its defense.